Criminal Records Section

 The Criminal Records Section (CRS) forms part of the Forensic Services Group, Identification Services Branch and is responsible for the collection, integrity and release of criminal record information in NSW.

-Within this site is information on the National Police Checking Service (NPCS).
-This national service provides NSW residents aged 16 years and above an opportunity to apply for a National Police Certificate for visa, adoption, paid employment, some occupational licensing purposes, student placements and volunteers working in Commonwealth-supported aged care facilities.
+The NSW Police Force provides an opportunity for NSW residents aged 14 years and above to apply for a National Police Check for visa, adoption, employment (including authorisation as an authorised carer), approval as a household member of an authorised carer, some occupational licensing purposes, student placements and for volunteers working in Commonwealth supported aged-care facilities.

 Comprehensive Information Sheets, including a step-by-step guide to applying for a check and responses to Frequently Asked Questions (FAQ's) explaining the NPCS process are available on this site.

 The CRS is committed to providing a high quality service to police and members of the community.
 To achieve this objective, the CRS welcomes feedback on the contents of this site and the quality of our services - contact us by telephone or email below.

 Before completing your application online, please read the below information.

 The NSW Police Force relies on other State and Commonwealth jurisdictions to provide information in order to produce a National Police Certificate.